oyanzhi/tp/docs/UserGuide.md

 ### Archiving a person : `archive`

-Archives the specified person from the address book.
+Archives the specified person in FinHub.

 Format: `archive INDEX`

-* Archives the peron at the specified `INDEX`.
+* Archives the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The indices **must be positive integers** 1, 2, 3, …​
 * Only one person can be archived at a time.